nickgronow/kubectl/README.md

 # Github Action for Kubernetes CLI

 This action provides `kubectl` for Github Actions.
+I decided to release this because all of the other kubectl actions in the marketplace build an image every time they run.
+Why bother when they are already built on Docker Hub?
+This shaves off over a minute in your ci/cd pipeline.

 ## Usage